llvmsharplang/cli/README.md

 ### Usage

 Usage is simple.
-Once you've ran the installation script on your platform, you can simple run the following command on a Windows Command Prompt (if you're on Windows) or a shell (if you're on Linux):
+Once you've ran the installation script on your platform, you can simple run the following command on a Windows Command Prompt (if you're on Windows) or a shell otherwise:

 ```shell
 $ ion